 Solution: Ship on an angle

-Introduce a device known as a "canted cradle" which elevates the package into an angle which reduces the width of the crate and thereby eliminates wide load shipping fees.
+Introduce a device known as a "canted cradle" which elevates the heavy-duty wood crates into an angle that reduces the width of the crate and thereby eliminates wide load shipping fees.

 Valley Box designed a way to eliminate the cost of wide load shipment difficulties, check out our Collapsible Canted Cradle!